-The general trend for decentralization and the establishment of new institutions to achieve sustainable water and sanitation services at local level needs to be supported with systematic capacity development in parallel.
-Local government should be brought on board as a major local player in sustainable groundwater resource development, utilization and protection, both as immediate focus and as part of a multi-stakeholder mobilization.
-Capacity building needs to be targeted at municipalities in cooperation with the whole sector, in particular the Department of Cooperative Governance and Traditional Affairs (CoGTA), the Local Government SETA, the South African Local Government Association (SALGA) and the Institute of Municipal Engineers of Southern Africa (IMESA).
+The general trend for decentralization and the establishment of new institutions to achieve sustainable water and sanitation services at local level needs to be supported with systematic capacity development in parallel:

-Approaches in this regard could include awareness raising, guidelines and training and targeted support, with a special focus on potentially underutilized local government capacity.
+- Local government should be brought on board as a major local player in sustainable groundwater resource development, utilization and protection, both as immediate focus and as part of a multistakeholder mobilization.
+Capacity building needs to be targeted at municipalities in cooperation with the whole sector, in particular the Department of Cooperative Governance and Traditional Affairs (CoGTA), the Local Government SETA, the South African Local Government Association (SALGA) and the Institute of Municipal Engineers of Southern Africa (IMESA). - Councillor induction can play a major role to inform and capacitate councillors on the benefit of groundwater and the role it can play in water and sanitation service delivery. - Approaches in this regard could include awareness raising, guidelines and training and targeted support, with a special focus on potentially underutilized local government capacity.